kraudy/IBM-i-pipeline/README.md

 ## Create repo dir struct

-We need a directory struct that let us have multiple ibm i projects inside the same git repo.
-Because that's how i roll.
+We need a directory struct that let us have multiple ibm i projects inside the same git repo... because that's how i roll.

 ```bash
 mkdir ./empty && mkdir ./simple && mkdir ./lil_complex
 ```

-Add these folders to your workspace (File -> Add Folder to Workspace)
+Add these folders to your workspace on VsCode (File -> Add Folder to Workspace)

 ## Create empty project

 So, this is the simplest ibm i project that you can make, no source code for now.

-In the ibm i project explorer select the empty dir and create the configuration files, it automaitcally creates two files.
+In the ibm i project explorer select the empty dir and create the configuration files, it automaitcally creates two files: `.gitignore` and `.iproj.json`.

 .gitignore
 ```bash